nasa/openmct/docs/src/design/proposals/Registration.md

   `bundles.json`, no usage of global state at the language level or effectively-global state at the RequireJS level, etc.) and implies greater flexibility of the application's components.
+* Provides a reduction in code associated with a particular capability;
+  the Framework Layer consists of 18 classes (and has broader responsibilities, including script-loading) whereas this approach consists of 6 classes.
+(Although some additional work for Angular integration and legacy support will also be needed before achieving parity with the Framework Layer.)

 There are some problems with this approach: